 of the new mechatronic products and processes.

-The lab also has a FESTO Reconfigurable Mechatronics System (RMS) to provide hands-on experiences implementing Siemens Programmable Logic Controllers (PLC’s).
+The lab has a FESTO Reconfigurable Mechatronics System (RMS) to provide hands-on experiences implementing Siemens Programmable Logic Controllers (PLC’s).

 Combining FESTO and Siemens technologies it is possible to investigate not only intelligent